Blendify/blender-manual/blender_docs/manual/editors/vse/sequencer/strips/image_movie.rst

 Movie
 =====

-When adding a Movie or Movie with Audio select a movie file(s) e.g. in the Audio-Video Interleaved format (``*.avi`` file).
+To add a movie (with or without audio) select a movie file(s) in the File Browser e.g. in the Audio-Video Interleaved format (``*.avi`` file).
-You can load multiple movies at the same time.
-Each will be add after the other.

 .. note:: Clips can be Huge